Welcome to today's edition of the Rush 24-7 podcast.

 You know, go back and study Steve Jobs.

-The biggest challenge they had at Apple was saying no to this project, that project.
+Steve Jobs will tell you, or would have told you, he did say the biggest challenge they had at Apple was saying no to this project, that project.

 There's all kinds of stuff they would have loved to have done, but they couldn't do it all well.

-The best most important discipline they had at Apple when Steve Jobs was there was what they said no to.
+The best, most important discipline they had at Apple when Steve Jobs was there was what they said no to.

 Well, saying no, and look at somebody like Kit.

-He could have said yes to all of them, become their friends and become uh tight with them and so forth, and he could have, like so many people in his job do, then come and try to sell me on doing something I don't want to do, in order for him to further his relationship with whoever it was that he never did that.
+And he could have, like so many people in his job do, then come and try to sell me on doing something I don't want to do in order for him to further his relationship with whoever it was that he never did that.

 He never did it.

-All kinds of people did and still do, not on the staff, but all kinds of I've still hit the this this kind of uh request happens all the time.
+Not on the staff, but all kinds of, I've still hit this kind of request happens all the time.

 Kit Carson.

-Kit that's every if somebody wanted an autograph, call Kit Carson.
+If somebody wanted an autograph, call Kit Carson.

-Or an autograph to call Kit Carson.
+Or an autograph, call Kit Carson.

-That's that's that's just one of the many jobs.
+That's just one of the many jobs.

 He took all kinds of pressure off of me so I could stay focused on this.

-Uh but there were other things that he did.
+But there were other things that he did.

-In addition to uh all that, Kit was our liaison with advertisers on the copy for their commercials.
+In addition to all that, Kit was our liaison with advertisers on the copy for their commercials.

 That's key too.